 Tanay is a doctoral student in theoretical computer science at Northeastern University.
 As a kid, he was enticed by mathematics’ ability to explain how the world works and the creativity required to solve puzzles.
 Tanay enjoys teaching, and hopes to pass on the same type of guidance and passion that he received from others in the math community.
 When not doing math, Tanay enjoys discovering new music and exploring the city with his camera in hand.

 BURTON NEWMAN, Academic Director

 Growing up, Burton always wondered what it was like to be a mathematician working on a math problem and why such brilliant minds would dedicate themselves to this sort of activity.
 What do they see in it?
 What do they value?
 He decided the best way to answer these questions was to become a mathematician himself.
 He gained the most insight into these questions while working as a counselor for two summers at the Program in Mathematics for Young Scientists (PROMYS) at Boston University.
 There, he realized the importance of immersing oneself in whatever culture one is trying to understand.
 Today he spends his time working as a data scientist and playing with the newest toys in math ed tech.

 Rolfe has been playing with math since he was young enough to be a camper, always looking forward to school breaks when he would have uninterrupted time with his books.
-It wasn’t until he began teaching mathematics to his sons that he realized how much fun the field had to offer.
-Seeing the benefits of a social community he created and modeled such a setting for his and other mathy kids.
-He founded a math circle in Seattle and directed and taught at several math camps.
-His math background is foundational to his research in distributed systems and cryptography at Zouggla, where he is founder and CTO.
+It wasn’t until he began teaching mathematics to his sons that he realized how differently things could be taught, how early deep ideas could be introduced, and how kids loved to be challenged.
+Over the last seven years he has started a Seattle-area math circle, taught and served as academic director at Epsilon Camp and Campersand, and coached math competition teams.
+In his day job he is a security researcher at Privacy Research, LLC, where he is using cryptography to change the way we login and identify ourselves online.
 When not playing with math or writing code, Rolfe is outside running, hiking, or skiing with his family.